biomejs/biome/GOVERNANCE.md

 done through a one-time donation, or through recurring donations.
 We offer incentives for certain levels of recurring donations.

 To learn more about sponsorship incentives, or to make a donation, please visit our [Open Collective page](https://opencollective.com/biome).
-You can also sponsor the project with [GitHub](https://github.com/sponsors/biomejs).
+You can also sponsor the project through [GitHub](https://github.com/sponsors/biomejs).

 ### Community-Funded Bounties